isomerpages/dsta-capvista/index.md

             computational load etc
         - title: Other Emerging Technologies
           description: Quantum Technologies, Advanced communications, Advanced Materials etc
+  - infopic:
+      title: Meet the People who will be in the journey with you
+      id: infopic
+      button: Know More
+      url: /team
+      alt: Image alt text
   - infobar:
       title: Have a Game-Changing Tech Solution?
       id: infobar